Silvanet Border Gateway (Gen 2)

 The dimensions of the Silvanet Border Gateway is (LxWxH) 27.5 cm (63 cm with antennas) x 46 cm (with the satellite antenna) x 4.5 cm and weighs 1.3 kg.

-The PoE provides a voltage range of between 36 V and 57 V and it IEEE 802.3af compliant.
+The PoE provides a voltage range of between 36 V and 57 V and is IEEE 802.3af compliant.

 When a relatively short power outage occurs, the Border Gateway's supercapacitors allow the device to continue receiving power.